eduardo-w-bandeira/databarn/README.md

 print(anchor.link)
 ```

-# Using Data Barn As an In-memory ORM
+# Using It As an In-memory ORM

 ```Python
 from databarn import Seed, Cell, Barn